jchoksi-whitbread/aws-ha-wordpress/README.md

 * Define AWS CLI credentials through Jenkins credentials
 * Remove need for Jenkins to build docker images as by being a member of the docker group the jenkins user effectively has root user access
 * Add CloudFront caching
-* Autoscaling Group Instances are not torn down by Terraform